explorerhq/sql-explorer/README.rst

 - **Django Admin Support**
     - Download multiple queries at once as a zip file through Django's admin interface via a built-in admin action.
 - **Meaningful Test Coverage**
+    - 95% according to coverage...for what that's worth
-    - You can even run them yourself!
+    - You can run them yourself!
 Just install factory_boy and run "manage.py test"

 Install
 =======